princemittalr/tn-scholarship-finder/README.md

 ## 📄 License

-MIT License — free to use, modify, and distribute.
+MIT License — free to use, modify, and deploy for educational and social impact purposes.

 ---

 <div align="center">

-**Built with ❤️ for students who deserve better access to education funding.**
+**Data verified June 2026 · Always verify deadlines at official government websites**

-⭐ Star this repo if it helped you find a scholarship!
+*Built with the belief that access to education funding should not depend on who you know.*

 </div>